Gaussian Process-based calculation of look-elsewhere trials factor

 We would like to thank Ofer Vitells for several very helpful discussions, in particular about the details of the statistical model in the Gross and Vitells paper.
+We would also like to acknowledge the support of the ATLAS Collaboration.
 This research was supported by the European Union Framework Programme for Research and Innovation Horizon 2020 (2014--2021) under the Marie Sklodowska-Curie Grant Agreement No.765710.